 - Provide you with access to the REFOCUS online platform featuring a comprehensive guidebook and e-library with hundreds of resources that support deeper learning and application.

-- Make you eligible to participate in a year-long, guided program to help you apply REFOCUS within your organization; participants who successfully fulfill all program participation expectations will earn a REFOCUS Applied Professional Certificate of Completion.
+- Make you eligible to participate in an elongated and guided peer learning program designed to help you apply REFOCUS within your organization; participants who successfully fulfill all program participation expectations will earn a REFOCUS Applied Professional Certificate of Completion.

-Dates: July 19th (afternoon only) & July 20th, 2018.
-The program starts at 1 p.m. on the 19th and will end at 4:30 p.m. on the 20th.
-All participants are asked to be present for the duration of the event
+Dates: August 8 (afternoon only) & August 9, 2019.
+The program starts at 1 p.m. on the 8th and will end at 4:30 p.m. on the 9h.
+All participants are asked to be present for the duration of the event.

 Who Should Participate